GaranczDorottya/test-automation-masterwork/README.md

 ### Running the automated tests:
 1. Clone this repository to your computer
 2. Open the cloned `automated-tests` Gradle project with IntelliJ IDEA
-3. Open the terminal at the bottom of your screen
+3. Open the terminal at the bottom of your screen\
 (In most cases, this will open up a PowerShell terminal.)
 4. Type `.\gradlew clean test` into the terminal
 5. Press `Enter`

 If you would like to rerun the test package without failed or broken tests, change the following part of the code and files:

 * Change the content of the CSV file.
-To do this, find the `resources` folder in your opened Gradle project, open the `blog_input_data.csv` file and change the `comment` column's content.
+To do this, find the `resources` folder in your opened Gradle project, open the `blog_input_data.csv` file and change the `comment` column's content.\
 (This step is needed because the user cannot send the same comments twice to the website.)
-* Change the `String` parameters after the `Valid User data -->` comment to any other valid data.
+* Find and open the `BaseTest` class and change the `String` parameters after the `Valid User data -->` comment to any other valid data.\
 (This is needed so the test can register a new user which can be used thru out the test package again.)

 If you would like to run the test package with a different web driver, follow the steps below